JetBrains/guide/sites/intellij/tutorials/your-first-spring-application/summarising-spring-boot-application/index.md

 ---
 type: TutorialStep
 date: 2021-05-20
 title: Summarising Your Spring Boot Project
-technologies: []
 topics: []
 author: hs
 subtitle: There are some resources in this section that you can take a look at.